 What is Vacuum Casting?

 The process of Vacuum Casting refers to the creation of a geometric object from a silicone mould.
-It is widely accepted as an alternative to low volume manufacturing.
-Vacuum Casting is an easy way of creating a replica of the original component.
+It is widely accepted as an alternative to low-volume manufacturing and vacuum, and casting is an easy way of creating a replica of the original component.

 How to Make Vacuum Casting

-First the master model which is the desired form of the product is situated in a closed environment.
-Then a semi-liquid moulding material, silicone is placed around it which forms a thick coat.
+First, the master model, which is the product’s desired form, is situated in a closed environment.
+Then a semi-liquid moulding material, silicone, is placed around it, forming a thick coat.
 The curing time changes depending on what type of silicone is used.
 At this point, the mould should not be touched or moved.

 Tips for Vacuum Casting: